Nanpantan

-Nanpantan is a suburb in the unparished area of Loughborough, in the Charnwood borough of Leicestershire, England.
-It is located in the south-west of the town of Loughborough, but the village is slightly separated from the main built-up area of Loughborough.
-It is also the site of the Nanpantan Reservoir.
+Nanpantan is a historic village, ward and suburb of Loughborough, in the Charnwood borough of Leicestershire, England.
+It is located in the south-west of the town of Loughborough.
+It is home to Nanpantan Reservoir.

+History

 The first edge rails used in a wagonway were on the Charnwood Forest Canal, in the section between Nanpantan and Loughborough.
 Inside Nanpantan is a gastropub called The Priory.
-There is a small church here: Saint Mary in Charnwood, which was originally built as a mission room by the owner of Nanpantan Hall in 1888.
+There is a small church here: Saint Mary in Charnwood, originally built as a mission room by the owner of Nanpantan Hall in 1888.
 After some years as a chapel of ease to the ecclesiastical parish of Emmanuel, Loughborough, Saint Mary in Charnwood became a parish in its own right, on 1 January 2015.

+Parish

-Nanpanton became a civil parish in 1894, being formed from the rural part of Loughborough, on 1 April 1936 it was abolished and merged with Loughborough.
+Nanpantan became a civil parish in 1894, being formed from the rural part of Loughborough, on 1 April 1936 it was abolished and merged with Loughborough.
 In 1931 the parish had a population of 680.
+The parish was later abolished and the village became part of the unparished area of Loughborough.

+Geography

+The ward covers the southwestern part of Loughborough and is mostly rural.

+Demographics

+At the 2021 census, the ward profile population was 5,250.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as: